mah0x211/lua-writelog/README.md

   - `debug:function`: write a debug log
   - `flush:function`: set a default flush method if a `flush` function not contained in ctx
   - `close:function`: set a default destructor method if a `close` function not contained in ctx
+  - `getfd:function`: set a default getfd method if a `getfd` function not contained in ctx
 2. `err:string`: error message

 ### Log Level Constants